Palais de la Cité: Revolution and Terror

 Among the first to be tried was Marie Antoinette, who had been held a prisoner for two and half months since the trial and execution of her husband, Louis XVI.
 She was tried on October 16, 1793 and executed on the same day.
 On October 24, twenty Girondin members of the Convention were put on trial for conspiring against the unity of the new Republic, and immediately executed.
-Others brought before the Tribunal and executed included Philippe Egalite, a cousin of the King, who had voted for the King’s execution (November 6); Bailly, the first elected Mayor of Paris; (November 11), and Madame du Barry, a favorite of the King’s grandfather, Louis XV (December 8).
+Others brought before the Tribunal and executed included Philippe Égalité, a cousin of the King, who had voted for the King's execution (November 6); Bailly, the first elected Mayor of Paris; (November 11), and Madame du Barry, a favorite of the King's grandfather, Louis XV (December 8).

 Prisoners rarely spent a long time in the Conciergerie; most were brought there a few days or at the most a few weeks before their trial.
 There were as many as six hundred prisoners there at a time; a small number of wealthy prisoners were given their own cells, but most were crowded into large common cells, with straw on the floor.
 At dawn the cell doors were opened the prisoners were allowed to exercise in the courtyard or in the corridors.
 Women prisoners went to a separate courtyard with a fountain, where they could wash their clothes.
 Prisoners gathered at the foot of Bonbec Tower each evening to hear the guards read the names of those who would be brought before the Tribunal the next day.
 Those whose names were announced were traditionally given a meager banquet with other prisoners that night.

 Soon the Tribunal tried anyone who opposed Robespierre.
 Jacques Hébert, Danton, Camille Desmoulins, and many others were brought before the Tribunal, judged and executed.
 So many opponents of Robespierre were arrested that the Tribunal began trying them in groups.
 By July 1794 an average of thirty-eight persons a day were judged and guillotined.
 Gradually, however, opposition grew against Robespierre, who was accused of wishing to be a dictator.
 He was arrested on July 28, 1794, after trying unsuccessfully to shoot himself.
 He was taken to the infirmary of the Conciergerie, then, a few hours later, tried by the Tribunal, and executed on the Place de la Revolution.
 The chief of the Tribunal, Fouquier-Tinville, was arrested, and after nine months in prison in the Conciergerie, was also executed on May 9, 1795.
 The Revolutionary Tribunal was abolished on May 7, 1795, after having put to death 2,780 persons in 718 days.